-Bingo is only a small part of Bede’s business.
+Bingo was only ever a small part of Bede’s business.
 Their flagship product is something that players rarely take much notice of – the back end.
-BedeHUB is an open platform, meaning that gaming content from all sorts of suppliers can be plugged in and it is this which enables Bede bingo sites to offer such a wide range of slots and slots promotions.
+BedeHUB is an open platform, meaning that gaming content from all sorts of suppliers can be plugged in and it is this which enabled Bede bingo sites to offer such a wide range of slots and slots promotions.
 There have even been bingo sites that run on the Bede open platform and have bingo from a supplier other than Bede.
 The best known example of this (and also currently the only bingo site being run in this way) is Mecca Bingo, where the Virtue Fusion bingo product is plugged into a Bede back end.
 Bede’s deal with Rank Gaming also has them running the Grosvenor Casinos digital channel.

-The Bede bingo software has won the EGR Bingo Supplier of the Year award twice in its relatively short life but still only powers a handful of sites and to understand why this is we need to look back to 2013 when the first Bede powered bingo sites were launched.
+The Bede bingo software won the EGR Bingo Supplier of the Year award twice in its relatively short life but only ever powered a handful of sites and to understand why this is we need to look back to 2013 when the first Bede powered bingo sites were launched.
 BingoStars was first on the scene in the summer and was followed in early autumn by the much hyped Bingo Godz (owned by Gaming Realms rather than by Bede themselves).

 Our view is that largely, it wasn’t.
-Bingo Godz attempted to bring some very complicated gamification into the world of online bingo and not only was the execution of this idea seriously bungled, it probably was not even a particularly good idea in the first place.
+Bingo Godz attempted to bring some very complicated gamification into the world of online bingo and not only was the execution of this idea seriously bungled, it probably wasn’t even a particularly good idea in the first place.
 Needing to spend time collecting things in order to level up for access to bingo rooms with higher ticket prices and bigger prizes was never going to be popular with players who naturally want to be able to buy into big money games at will, nor does it make any sense for the bingo site operators who want to sell as many tickets as possible!

 As for the execution of the gamification idea, the timing of the launch was determined by a TV advertising campaign booked months in advance so that when that time came along and the product wasn’t ready, they had to launch anyway.
 This meant that the Bingo Godz themselves – the central feature of the gamification – weren’t available at launch, making it impossible to level up even if the higher levels had been ready, which they weren’t.
 Indeed, many of the levels and many of the Godz never showed up at all.